 Another trend in recent years has been to simplify the interaction of developers with the tool: there are more and more top—level components that allow you to speed up similar processes.
 Unreal Engine sets the trend very vividly here: using blueprints it is much easier to write game logic (now everyone wants visual programming).
 The work of engine developers is becoming more difficult, and the work of end users is becoming easier.

 Perhaps we can also highlight the proliferation of large engines into "combines" – they tend to cover all needs within a single tool.
 Here you will find texture editors right in the viewport, advanced animation systems, and connected asset stores - everything to eliminate the need to use third–party tools.
-This "monopolization" of developers by large engines "puts" them on the tool, makes them dependent on the usual functionality and greatly complicates the transition to another "combine".
+Such "monopolization" of developers by large engines "puts" them on the tool, makes them dependent on the usual functionality and greatly complicates the transition to another "combine".

 What are the engine's plans for next year?